ballerina-platform/nballerina/docs/subset14.md

    | "-" floating-point-literal
    | const-reference-expr

-expression = inner-expr | list-constructor-expr | mapping-constructor-expr
+expression = logical-or-expr

-const-expr = inner-expr # must also satisfy restrictions of const-expr as in Ballerina language spec
+const-expr = logical-or-expr # must also satisfy restrictions of const-expr as in Ballerina language spec

 const-reference-expr = identifier | qualified-identifier # must refer to something defined with a const-decl

-inner-expr = logical-or-expr
+expression = logical-or-expr

 logical-or-expr =
   logical-and-expr